tommybazar/TBRaymarchProject/Readme.md

 It's important to note that a single invocation of the shader only affects one slice of the light volume.
 The shaders both need to be invoked as many times as there are layers in the current propagation axis.
 This is because we didn't find a way to synchronize within the whole propagation layer (as compute shaders can only be synchronized within one thread group and the whole slice of the texture doesn't fit in one group).
 Read the paper for more info on how we use the read/write buffers and propagate the light per-layer.

 We implemented the AddDirLight shader and a ChangeDirLight shader.
 The difference being that the ChangeDirLight shader takes `OldLightParameters` and `NewLightParameters` to change a light in a single pass.

+There is a "fast" shader option, implemented in FAddDirLightShader_GPUSync, which does synchronization within the shader, so it's only invoked once per axis, but it still has some synchronization issues and the results are unstable and keep flickering.
+You can enable that by toggling the "Fast Shader" toggle on a RaymarchVolume.

 A (kind of a) sequence diagram here shows the interplay of blueprints, game thread, render thread and RHI thread.